Groups Acting Acylindrically on Trees: Graph Products of Groups

 \subsection{Acylindrical Hyperbolicity of Graph Products}

-In this section we briefly recall some results of Minasyan and Osin which provide a condition for a graph product of groups to be acylindrically hyperbolic.
-Recall that a graph $\Gamma$ is \emph{irreducible} if its graph theoretical complement is connected.
+In this section we recall results of Minasyan and Osin which provide a condition for a graph product of groups to be acylindrically hyperbolic.
+Recall that a graph $\Gamma$ is \emph{irreducible} if its graph theoretical complement --- the graph obtained from $\Gamma$ by replacing every edge with a non-edge and every non-edge with an edge --- is connected.

 \begin{theorem} \textit{\cite[Theorem~2.12]{minasyanOsin13}} Let $G = \mathbb{GP}(\Gamma, \mathcal{G})$ be a non-degenerate graph product of groups with $\Gamma$ irreducible.
 Suppose that $H\leq G$ is a subgroup that is not contained in a proper parabolic subgroup of $G$.
-Then $H$ is either virtually cyclic or acylindrically hyperbolic. \end{theorem} The following corollary is then immediate,. \begin{corollary}\cite[Theorem~2.13]{minasyanOsin13} Let $G = \mathbb{GP}(\Gamma, \mathcal{G})$ be a non-degenerate graph product of groups with $\Gamma$ irreducible.
-Then $G$ is either virtually cyclic or acylindrically hyperbolic. \end{corollary} It is also a clear corollary of Theorem~\ref{thm:OsinGPAH} that if $H$ is a subgroup of a non-trivial graph product of groups $\mathbb{GP}(\Gamma, \mathcal{G})$ and if the essential support of $H$ induces an irreducible subgraph of $\Gamma$ we have that $H$ is acylindrically hyperbolic.
+Then $H$ is either virtually cyclic or acylindrically hyperbolic. \end{theorem} The following corollary is then immediate,. \begin{corollary}\cite[Corollary~2.13]{minasyanOsin13} Let $G = \mathbb{GP}(\Gamma, \mathcal{G})$ be a non-degenerate graph product of groups with $\Gamma$ irreducible.
+Then $G$ is either virtually cyclic or acylindrically hyperbolic. \end{corollary} It is also a clear corollary of Theorem~\ref{thm:OsinGPAH} that if $H$ is a subgroup of a non-trivial graph product of groups $\mathbb{GP}(\Gamma, \mathcal{G})$ and if the essential support of $H$ induces an irreducible subgraph of $\Gamma$ we have that $H$ is either acylindrically hyperbolic or virtually cyclic.